Earn the most rewards on your spending with the NEW GeniusCash app

 • A child's savings account typically auto converts to a general savings account once they reach age 18.

-Best for earning interest Tangerine Children’s Savings Account* For ages 16 and under
+Best for earning interest: Tangerine Children’s Savings Account11 and under* 0.4% interest* No minimum balance required

 * No fees or service charges